 Contents

-Floor Plan of St. Peter's Basilica in Vatican City
+Floor plan of St. Peter's Basilica in Vatican City

 St. Peter’s Basilica is the largest papal church in the world, spanning over an astounding 23,000 square meters.
 Created by some of the most renowned architects from the 15th & 16th centuries, the basilica stretches across a length of 218 meters and a height of 136 meters, which also includes the dome.
 Like most basilica’s, this one also consists of traditional naves, aisles, and altars, but it has so much more to offer.